JainRecipes/JainRecipes.github.io/_posts/2024-10-05-thai-yellow-curry.markdown

 ## Directions

 1. In a large skillet or pot, heat your oil over medium heat for 1 minute.
-Add in your diced onion and cook for 3-4 minutes.
+Add in your diced onion + garlic and cook for 3-4 minutes.
 2. Then add in your diced carrots.
 Sauté for a few minutes.
+Add the rest of the vegetables.
-3. Pour in your Thai Style Yellow Curry sauce and vegetable broth.
+3. Pour in your Thai Style Yellow Curry sauce and water/vegetable broth.
 Mix well.
 Bring to a boil and then turn down to simmer and cover for 10-15 minutes until mix is fully cooked.
 4. Add in your tofu cubes and green peas.
 Mix well.
 5. Serve your curry with basmati rice and/or naan.
 Top with cilantro, thai basil, fresh lime or peanuts.